 One option for dealing with high prices, whether now or during a period of less intense inflation, is to buy food and household items in bulk.
 It can help reduce your monthly spending.

-How much money you can potentially save will vary depending on the item, but some experts estimate that bulk buying can cut your bills by 20 percent, and sometimes significantly more.
+How much money you can potentially save will vary depending on the item, but some experts estimate that bulk buying can cut your bills by 20%, and sometimes significantly more.

-You may want to keep in mind, though, that buying in bulk doesn’t always save.
-Indeed, buying multiples or large quantities of some items can be a losing proposition if much of it ends up going unused, or if it causes you to consume more than you normally would.
+Keep in mind, though, that buying in bulk doesn’t always save.
+Indeed, buying multiples or large quantities of some items can be a losing proposition if much of it ends up going unused or entices you to consume more than you normally would.